 What is LRV?

-A Guide to Visual Contrast, BS 8300 and Approved Document M.
+A guide to LRV, Visual Contrast and Approved Doc M.

 Light Reflectance Value (LRV) is a measure of the total amount of visible light reflected by a surface.
 It is measured on a scale from 0 (absolute black) to 100 (pure white).